DexGraspOpt/DexGraspSyn/README.md

 ## Acknowledge

+*The author would thank DexGraspNet(https://github.com/PKU-EPIC/DexGraspNet) for partial code implementation.
-The authors express sincere gratitude for the contribution and help of Sizhe Wang <sizhe_wang@163.com>.
+*The authors express sincere gratitude for the contribution and help of Sizhe Wang <sizhe_wang@163.com>.